avilella/variscan/README.md

   * This program uses some basic utilities of Jim Kent's C freelib.
 This library saved literally hundreds of hours of our time.
-If you happen to meet Jim Kent in person, please pay him a beer and send the bill to us.
+If you happen to meet Jim Kent in person, please buy him a beer and send the bill to us.